boothe0/CS386GodotProject/reports/report10.md

 Elizabeth- Add UI tutorial and flesh out tutorial more such as adding a shop item to interact with for the respective section.

 Ethan - Continue working on combat mechanics, help others with any implementations that are needed.
 Maybe start working on boss mechanics.

+Maya - Finish and upload the 3 consumables/upgrades created last week, start on 3 more.